Maltronic/emergency-travel-documents/bookingbug-etd-integration-specification.md

 * As communication between the ETD and BookingBug sites will be done through the Internet, **HTTPS** will be used as the communications protocol to to transfer encrypted information.

-* A POST request with input parameters will be sent from ETD to BookingBug site.
-Also, a URL callback will be provided so BookingBug site can redirect to ETD site once the booking has been completed.
+* A POST request with input parameters will be sent from the ETD to the BookingBug site.
+Also, a URL callback will be provided so that the BookingBug site can redirect to the ETD site once the booking has been completed.

 ##### Description of request parameters (POST method) from ETD to BookingBug site: